-Hou is married with the designer Deng Shu.
+Hou was married with the designer Deng Shu.
 Together with her, Jin Shangyi and others, he collaborated on the 1973 poster The great proletarian cultural revolution must be waged to the end.

 Aside from painting oils and designing posters, Hou has also been involved in designing the motives for the Chinese currency.
 He painted the well-known portrait of a steelworker, which adorned the 5-yuan note of the set that went into circulation in 1958, and took part in the design work for the currency set that was used from the 1980s onwards.